Technology Acceptable Use Policy 2021-22

 - Use of another person’s user account and any access of credentials is prohibited.

-- Anyone who inadvertently accesses an inappropriate site must immediately leave the site and report it to his/her instructor or supervisor.
+- Anyone who inadvertently accesses an inappropriate site must immediately leave the site and report it to their faculty advisor.

 - Attempt to log onto the network as a system administrator.